Renaissance sculpture: The Quattrocento Florentine sculptors

 Jacopo della Quercia (died 1438) is the third great sculptor of this Florentine school and the only one of the group who was not born in Florence but in Siena.
 He belongs to the generation of Ghiberti.
 His style is grandiloquent and massive, in contrast to the detailed style of Ghiberti.
 His masterpiece was the central portal of San Petronio in Bologna, begun in 1425.
 It is a series of reliefs depicting Genesis and the infancy of Jesus, with busts of prophets and the image of the Virgin of San Petronio.
 In his reliefs dominates the monumentality and the treatment of herculean nudes, anticipating the style of Michelangelo.
 Jacopo della Quercia is the author of the Gaia Fountain in Siena, of the tombs of Ilaria del Caretto in Luca and of Galeazzo Bentivoglio in Bologna.

 The group of the Robbia family is headed by Luca della Robbia (died 1482), who devoted himself almost entirely to the treatment of childhood and youth of the female figure.
 Luca created a school in which he introduced the technique of glazed clay, which appeared in the most diverse subjects, from the small relief to the altarpiece with copious figures.
 He also worked in marble and bronze.
 Andrea della Robbia, nephew of Luca, was the most gifted of his followers.
 He is the author of the tondos (circular medallions) of children carved in the Spedale degli Innocenti in Florence.
 The last of the group was Giovanni della Robbia, who was not only a sculptor, but also a decorator and, on occasion, a potter.

 Andrea del Verrocchio (1435–1488) was greatly influenced by the works of Donatello to the point of repeating some of his themes, such as the David in Florence or the equestrian statue of the condottiere Colleone in Venice (both in bronze).
 Verrocchio is characterized by his deep anatomical study.
 Antonio Pollaiuolo was also a good Florentine representative of the interpretation of corporeal energy and violent movement.
 His masterpiece in this style is Hercules and Antaeus, kept in the Bargello Museum.
-Agostino di Duccio (1418–1481) was also a follower of Donatello, imitating his famous schiacciato, especially in the decoration of the façade of the oratory of San Bernardino in Perugia and in the Malatesta temple in Rimini.
+Agostino di Duccio (1418–1481) was also a follower of Donatello, imitating his famous schiacciato relief style, especially in the decoration of the façade of the oratory of San Bernardino in Perugia and in the Malatesta temple in Rimini.